jftuga/blog/_posts/2020-09-21--Incremental-Search-of-HTML-Table-with-Highlighting.md

 ##  Conclusion

-* Win #1 - The spreadsheet maintainers do not have to change their input method.
+* **Win #1** - The spreadsheet maintainers do not have to change their input method.
-* Win #2 - Employees can now more easily find internal names, phone numbers, and departments.
+* **Win #2** - Employees can now more easily find internal names, phone numbers, and departments.
 * * If they happen to know regular expressions, they can use them in the search box!
-* **Bonus Win** - Now that I have each employee name and number, I can match their name in `Active Directory` and then populate their `OfficePhone` attribute with their phone number.
+* **Bonus Win** - Now that I have each employee name and number, I can match it to their `Active Directory` User object and then populate their `OfficePhone` attribute with their phone number.
 * * This could also be done with the `Department` attribute.